tschwecke/harvey/lib/actions/README.md

 				"userId": {
 					"$random": {
 						"type": "string",
-						"length": 10
+						"length": 10,
+						"characters": "abcdefghijklmnopqrstuvwxyz"
 					}
 				}
 			}
 		}]
 	}

 This can be useful for generating random data to be passed to an end point.
 Valid types are `string`, `number`, or `guid`.
+When choosing type of `string`, you can optionall specify the set of characters to include in the random string.
+The default is all alpha-numeric characters.

 ### Crypto Action